 Looking Ahead

 Our partnership with the NDPC marks a step toward stronger collaboration between regulators and cybersecurity professionals.
-Securing health data isn't optional—it’s a strategic imperative for Nigeria's digital future.
+Securing health data is not optional; it is a strategic imperative for Nigeria's digital future.
 Without immediate intervention, the threats to patient privacy, national security, and public health will continue to grow.